 Optional Practical Training

 Studying in the USA is attractive because of the possibility of gaining professional experience.
-During training, students of American higher education institutions have the opportunity to work on campus up to 20 hours a week or to practice (Curricular Practical Training).
-Basically, doctoral student students practice as teaching assistants or researchers.
+During training, students of American higher education institutions have the opportunity to work on campus up to 20 hours a week or to have a Curricular Practical Training.
+Basically, students in doctoral studies practice as teaching assistants or researchers.
 After training in doctoral studies, you can get permission to undergo "postgraduate" practice for one year - Optional Practical Training (OPT).
 STEM students can continue their practice for 24 months.